umdfiresa2024/research-go-green/README.md

 ### Data Cleaning and Analysis:

-    Installing package into '/cloud/lib/x86_64-pc-linux-gnu-library/4.4'
-    (as 'lib' is unspecified)
-    Installing package into '/cloud/lib/x86_64-pc-linux-gnu-library/4.4'
-    (as 'lib' is unspecified)
-    Installing package into '/cloud/lib/x86_64-pc-linux-gnu-library/4.4'
-    (as 'lib' is unspecified)

     ── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──
     ✔ dplyr     1.1.4     ✔ readr     2.1.5
     ✔ forcats   1.0.0     ✔ stringr   1.5.1